-WordPress allows a vary limited set of files to download.
-My book support files are in R, SAS, SPSS, Stata, sas7bdat, etc. so I zip them up into a single file.
+WordPress allows a very limited set of files to download.
+My book support files are in R, SAS, SPSS, Stata, sas7bdat, etc., so I zip them up into a single file.
 Since WordPress.com does not allow you to distribute zip files, I had to put them in my DropBox public folder and link to them from WordPress.com.

-You can organize your menus by either parent/child relationships among pages, or by using custom menus.
-Custom menus have the advantage of allowing all pages to be at the root of your site, keeping nice short URLs like “http://r4stats.com/popularity”.
-However, many site templates do not support custom menus so you are very constrained in your choice of templates.
+You can organize your menus by either parent/child relationships among pages or by using custom menus.
+Custom menus have the advantage of allowing all pages to be at the root of your site, keeping nice short URLs like “https://r4stats.com/popularity”.
+However, many site templates do not support custom menus, so you are very constrained in your choice of templates.
 Using the “popularity” article as an example, I created a page called “Articles” and let it be the parent.
-So now the URL is “http://r4stats.com/articles/popularity”.
+So now the URL is “https://r4stats.com/articles/popularity”.
 That’s too bad since there are old links out there that use the short version.
 I’ll put notes on them to redirect people.
-I could use “redirects” but I would prefer people see the links and note the changes.
+I could use “redirects,” but I would prefer people to see the links and note the changes.
 That will address the many links that used “https://sites.google.com/site/r4statistics/” rather than the shorter equivalent, “http:r4stats.com”.

-I spent a crazy amount of time trying to figure out how to get my program code examples to display in Courier or any similar monospaced font.
-I paid the $30 fee to edit my cascading style sheet (CSS) only to find that allowed me to change the whole page to Courier.
+I spent a crazy amount of time figuring out how to get my program code examples to display in Courier or any similar monospaced font.
+I paid the $30 fee to edit my cascading style sheet (CSS), only to find that allowed me to change the whole page to Courier.
 I finally found that you click the upper-right-most button on the toolbar labeled Show/Hide Kitchen Sink.
 That made a style menu appear.
-It contains a style named “Preformatted”, which is monospaced.
+It contains a style named “Preformatted,” which is monospaced.
 Tal Galili helpfully pointed me to a wonderful article he had written on how to make R code look nice on WordPress.